MSandovalPhD/MDOF-Framework-Python/README.md

    lisu.start_gamepad(0x054c, 0x09cc)  # Example for PS4 controller (VID/PID)
    ```

-### VRPN Executables

-Ensure `vrpnLisu_device_0.exe` and `vrpnLisu_device_1.exe` are in `demo/bin/`.
-If not available, build them using VRPN source code or contact the project author for distribution.
-Run these executables directly or via the test scripts for networked device interaction.

 ### Profiling

 Each test script generates profiling stats in `demo/logs/Profiler_<ScriptName>_<Timestamp>.txt`.
 Review these files for performance insights.